isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 ---
 title: Create your AEP Schema and Dataset
-description: Platform Integration - Create your AEP Schema and Dataset
+description: Create your AEP Schema and Dataset
 ---

 # Create your AEP Schema and Dataset